yusufoguntola/JavaNumberVerifier/README.md

 This library enables you verify plate number (of Nigerian vehicles) ang get the details of the vehicle and the verified owner.

-To use, simply download the zip and copy the contained jar files to your working directory.
+To use, simply download the included zip file and copy the contained jar files to your working directory.

 Example usage:
 <code>import verifier.VerifiedOwner;</code>